The Humble Container

 Pretty convenient for local development, eh?

-They also let you create virtual network interfaces between isolated processes.
+They also let you create virtual network interfaces between these isolated processes.

-For example, if you want to use Nginx as a reverse proxy in front of an Apache server running a LAMP application, you can connect the Nginx proxy only to the Apache server without letting it see the network traffic going between Apache and the database.
+For example, if you want to use Nginx as a reverse proxy in front of your LAMP app, you can connect the Nginx proxy only to the Apache server without letting it see any traffic going between Apache and the database.